 31. A dried flower from your wedding or first date

 This is such a sentimental and beautiful item to store in your capsule.
 A flower from any bouquet you’ve shared together will work perfectly.
-Or you can pick and dry a flower from your backyard if you have a garden.
+Or you can pick a flower from your backyard if you have a garden and dry it or put it in a flower and leaf press.

 32. A piece of your wedding attire